DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We removed ‘for primary applicants’ from ‘no science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’.
 Science GCSE is required for some secondary courses.

-### Added ‘give details’ to the ‘course full’ category

-We added a ‘give details’ field because some users want to encourage candidates to apply again in the next recruitment cycle.
-At the moment, they use ‘other advice or feedback’ to do this.

 ### Removed ‘make offer on another course’ category

 We removed ‘offered a place on another course’ because: